 - You want a tiny pocketable form — drop to a Miyoo Mini Plus or RG34XX for 8/16-bit needs

-Buy the Retroid Pocket 5 on Amazon → — $259.
+Buy the Retroid Pocket 5 on Amazon → — check the listing for the current price, which has moved since launch.

 Browse more handheld reviews on the devices page or compare the Retroid family in our reviews section.